victorbiga/engineering-management/README.md

 - [Alex Atala](https://en.wikipedia.org/wiki/Alex_Atala)'s story shows that you need to constantly reinvent and disrupt yourself.
 - [Dominique Crenn](http://www.ateliercrenn.com/) explains how she was given ownership over her work in her first kitchen experience (where she was basically given just a dish name, a list of ingredients, and was expected to invent the recipe with no kitchen training).
 She replicated that in her own kitchen.

+The Office is a great satire of a dysfunctioning office.

 # Keeping up-to-date: blogs and newsletters

 Here are some blogs and newsletter I follow.